Just spotted in the wild:

 And there are things like this:

-Despite Blavatsky having used a smattering of Buddhist termininology, her model for spirituality seems to have been primarily Hindu, given her belief in a universal self (sorry, SELF) to which we must surrender our “selves.”
+Despite Blavatsky having used a smattering of Buddhist termininology, her model for spirituality seems to have been primarily Hindu, given her belief in a universal self (sorry, that should be “SELF”) to which we must surrender our “selves.”

 There’s also some straightforward teaching, such as “Shun praise, O Devotee.
 Praise leads to self-delusion.”
 I suspect most of this practical advice was made up rather than copied from any actual spiritual text.